900Seconds/900SecondsSDK/README.md

 Additionally you can implement _NHSBroadcastManagerDelegate_ methods to know if everything was successful or why something failed.

-To stop streaming and preview just call
+To stop streaming and preview just call:
 ```objective-c
 [self.broadcastManager stopBroadcasting];
 [self.broadcastManager stopPreview:NO];